She has visited over 50 countries with her husband Mike who is also a photographer.

-What is your favorite part of being a travel blogger?
+What is your favourite part of being a travel blogger?

 Definitely, the location independence that comes with working online.
 As opposed to a traditional career where you’re tied to the location your building or cubicle is in, being a travel blogger comes with 100% freedom and flexibility to work remotely, from where-ever you want.